PABCon/utina/docs/guides/princing component.md

-# I. About this Publication
+# I. About this Publications

 This document is a setup user guide describing the Utina Pricing component.